guniv/CoolerControl-Docker/setup.md

 ## Initial CoolerControl setup

+Search for _CoolerControl_ in Community Applications and select _Install._

 The Unraid template has three settings by default: the configuration storage, the WebUI port, and read-only access to hwmon on the Unraid system.

 <p align="center">